Please note this post may include affiliate links. For more information, read my disclosure policy here.

 I read a lot, but I rarely write down what I’ve read.
 I’d like to be better at that so I created a page for books I’ve read this year.
 Hopefully I’ll remember to jot down the myriads of books we read to our kiddo too.
 We’ve discovered so many gems in the past few years, but as I said, I’ve been terrible at actually recording them so I can’t share them with others.

-This year I’m using the templates from Ruth Soukup’s Productivity Guide for Bloggers for my weekly layouts.
+This year I’m using the templates from a productivity guide for my weekly layouts.
 The actual guide has an additional sheet for a daily time tracker but I had already laid out the bullet journal for the year so that didn’t quite work.
 I also don’t do very well with hourly time trackers since the day never goes like I want it to and it feels more frustrating than anything.
 I’ve found that having a simple list for the day works much better for me.

 I set goals in several areas of my life this year and will be tracking them throughout the month and quarters using Ruth’s guide.
 I’m actually pretty excited about this since I did something similar last year which worked really well.
 Her method is more specific which is always a good thing when you’re setting goals.